u2260774/mediscore_java/MediScore_Java_Classes/src/README.md

 ## Main

-Uses the MediScore and Patient class and gives output
+Sets scores of the Patient class and gives output

 ```java
 import java.util.Arrays;